 The premium quoted is based on the information you provide the insurance company.
 Be smart and give the correct information.

-How Do I Get My Skoolie Insured?
+How Do I Get My Skoolie Insurance?

-Being honest is the best advice you can ever get when it comes to insurance.
+Being honest is the best advice you can ever get when it comes to skoolie insurance.
 If you knowingly or unknowingly mislead or misrepresent information to obtain insurance or get a cheaper quote, if you ever do have a claim, you run a high risk of your claim being denied.

 I spent 15 years in property and casualty RV insurance claims.
 I have seen so many claims denied and many of them turned over to the fraud department for misrepresentation.